faenrandir/a_careful_examination/documents/science/response_to_adam_the_first_of_all_human_beings.md

+---
-## Exchange regarding evidence for evolution of humans
+title: "Exchange regarding evidence for evolution of humans"
+permalink: /evidence-of-humans-r-gary-exchange/
+doctype: snippet
+layout: page
+---

 The following is a transcript of the exchange I had, writing as Sicut Erat in Principio ("Sicut" below), with R. Gary Shapiro ("R. Gary" below) on LDS doctrine about Adam and evolution between June 22, 2014 and June 27, 2014.